Michigan lineman Mazi Smith facing concealed weapon charge - WHIZ News

-ANN ARBOR, Mich.
-(AP) — Michigan standout defensive lineman Mazi Smith has been charged with carrying a concealed weapon, nearly two months after a traffic stop.
+DETROIT (AP) — Michigan standout defensive lineman Mazi Smith will play for the Wolverines in the Big Ten championship game this weekend against Purdue while facing a felony charge of carrying a concealed gun.

-The felony charge was filed Wednesday in an Ann Arbor court.
+The charge was filed in an Ann Arbor court, nearly two months after the handgun turned up during a traffic stop.
 Smith, a 21-year-old senior and team co-captain from Grand Rapids, Michigan, had four tackles and one assist against Indiana on Oct.
-8, the day after the alleged incident.
+8, the day after the incident.

+Smith appeared in court by video Thursday.
+Defense attorney John Shea said Smith was in the process of getting a concealed-weapon permit when he was stopped by police.

 “Mazi was honest, forthcoming and cooperative from the very beginning and is a tremendous young man.
 He is not and never has been considered a threat to the university or community,” Manuel said.